| Why marathonwithleukemia.org?

 Medicine where I teach Human Anatomy to MD, PA and PT students.
 My life consists of God, teaching, and running

 marathons.
-In 2007, I was diagnosed with Chronic Lymphocytic Leukemia (CLL).
-In February 2009, I began a quest to
+In 2007, I was diagnosed with Chronic Lymphocytic Leukemia (CLL) and told to give up running.
+How do you

-before starting back.
-My new goal is a marathon in all Canadian Provinces beginning June 16, 2013.
+2013 in order to accumulate more vacation time.
+My new goal is to complete a marathon in all Canadian

 Click on My Story for more.